 Princeton Ballet School is the nation’s second largest nonprofit dance school.
 It was founded in 1954.
 In 1996, the school moved into spacious new quarters, with four dance studios and a dance library.
 The School has a highly qualified faculty, dedicated to providing the training necessary to allow gifted students to achieve their goal of a professional dance career.

 The American Repertory Ballet is a nationally recognized professional ballet company with a rich history of classical, neo-classical and contemporary work.
-The strong classical training of its dancers enables ARB to perform 19th and 20th century class works like Raymonda and The Nutcracker, while a distinct American style to the company allows for a diverse repertory of neo-classic works including Balanchine, Arpino, narrative works by Loring and Jerry, and great contemporary dances by Paul Taylor, Twyla Tharp, director Douglas Martin, and emerging choreographers.
+The strong classical training of its dancers enables ARB to perform 19th and 20th century class works like Giselle and Nutcracker, while a distinct American style to the company allows for a diverse repertory of neo-classic works including Balanchine, Arpino, and great contemporary dances by Paul Taylor, Trey McIntyre, and emerging choreographers.

 ARB2, American Repertory Ballet’s second company, is a development company for talented young dancers.
 Dancers in ARB2 will work directly with the main company on a daily basis, rehearsing and understudying the professional company in order to develop their performance skills.
 ARB2 will also have a repertory of dance designed expressly for ARB2 dancer development, which they will perform at local schools, assisted-care facilities, festivals and outreach events.

 The mission of ARB2 is to develop the next generation of artists and insure that our talented young dancers are ready for the next step in their careers.